Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 threat model that are open-source, implement the robustml API, and have pre-trained models available. -->

-## What is the structure of the tables for each fine-tuning dataset?
+## What is the structure of the tables for each dataset?

 For each private dataset, we consider the following very common scenarios:

-1. **No Public Data:** Models in this category do not use any publicly available data for pretraining.
+1. **No Public Data:** Models in this category do not use any public data for pretraining.

 2. **Public IN1K (ImageNet 1K):** This scenario explicitly considers models that are pretrained using the widely adopted ImageNet 1K as a backbone for various architectures.

-3. **Public DC-2B:** This setting focuses on models pretrained on the DataComp-2B dataset, particularly notable due to its use in prominent CLIP Vit models.
+3. **Public DC-2B:** This setting focuses on models pretrained on the DataComp-2B dataset, particularly notable due to its use in CLIP Vit models.

 4. **Anything Goes:** This setting encompasses any form of pretraining that uses datasets not previously mentioned.

 ## Should everything be open-sourced?

 Ideally, you should open-source everything, including public data, your code, and the weights.
 However, we understand that some data might be proprietary and therefore not publicly available, which would also restrict the availability of the weights.
 In such cases, it is still recommended to make the code available.
 There might be other valid reasons for not publicizing some components, but generally, it is expected to publish all the above.